blenderskool/blaze/README.md

 ### Common
 The `common` directory contains javascript modules that are **shared by both frontend and backend**.
 These include constants in `constants.js` file and utility functions in `utils` sub-directory.

+### Nginx
+The `nginx` directory contains configuration files for nginx to be used in Docker containers.
+These usually don't change much.
+- `compose-nginx.conf` - Used when the project is run using docker-compose.
+- `image-nginx.template` - Used when the project is run on a single container from higher level Docker image.

 ### Build process
 The build process for the frontend internally setup with webpack via preact-cli.
 Overrides can be made in `preact.config.js` file.
 Following environment variables can be set in the build process: